List of Blue Lock characters: Gin Gagamaru

+Asahi Naruhaya

-Hailing from a family in poverty following the premature deaths of his parents, Naruhaya aspired to become a professional football player to earn a significant amount of money to help out his sister in attaining funds.
-Despite his efforts and his quick footwork, he would ultimately be eliminated from the second selection following a defeat to Isagi and Nagi as they would choose his teammate Barō over him.
+Hailing from a family in poverty following the premature deaths of his parents, Asahi Naruhaya (成早 朝日, Naruhaya Asahi) aspired to become a professional football player to earn a significant amount of money to help out his sister in attaining funds.
+Despite his efforts and his quick footwork, he would ultimately be eliminated from the Second Selection following a defeat to Isagi and Nagi as they would choose his teammate Barō over him.